 Quick Note - Staying Safe in Penang

-Although Penang is mostly a safe destination, there are some dangers and annoyances that you should keep in mind on top of general safety practices.
+Although Penang is mostly a safe destination in Malaysia, there are some dangers and annoyances that you should keep in mind on top of general safety practices.
 Don’t scrimp when it comes to accommodation—though not all, some of the cheapest places to stay can be a little dodgy.
 Make sure windows and doors lock properly and that you have an independent way to lock your door from the inside, such as a bolt or chain.

 Only use licensed taxis and try to travel in groups where possible.
 Don’t leave items on the beach unattended while swimming, and keep bags secure and in your sight at all other times.
 Take measures to avoid mosquito bites; as a tropical area close to the water, mosquitos can be problematic.
 Be cautious of wild monkeys; keep your distance, secure loose items, and seek medical advice if you are bitten or scratched.